IMAP-Science-Operations-Center/imap_processing/docs/source/external-tools/cdf/cdf_requirements.rst

 ``LABLAXIS``
 ^^^^^^^^^^^^
+Required if not using LABL_PTR_i.

 Used to label a plot axis or to provide a heading for a data listing.
 This field is generally 6-10 characters.

+``LABL_PTR_i``
+^^^^^^^^^^^^^^
+Required if not using LABLAXIS.

+Used to label a dimensional variable when one value of LABLAXIS is not sufficient to describe the variable or to label all the axes.
+LABL_PTR_i is used instead of LABLAXIS, where i can take on any value from 1 to n where n is the total number of dimensions of the original variable.

+The value of LABL_PTR_1 is another variable within the same CDF, which will contain the short character strings to describe the first dimension of the original variable.

+An example of how LABL_PTR_i can be used is found at this following link: `https://spdf.gsfc.nasa.gov/istp_guide/variables.html#data_eg2 <https://spdf.gsfc.nasa.gov/istp_guide/variables.html#data_eg2>`_

 ``UNITS``
 ^^^^^^^^^